 lazyagent compact shrinks session files in place without deleting them.
-Tool outputs, embedded images, and long thinking blocks are truncated above a threshold; the message graph, prompts, and tool call metadata are preserved so every compacted session stays resumable with the originating agent.
+Tool outputs, embedded images, terminal logs, and long thinking blocks are truncated above a threshold; the message graph, prompts, and tool call metadata are preserved so compacted sessions stay usable with the originating agent.

 For deleting entire sessions, see Prune instead.